feathersjs/docs/guides/chat/authentication.md

 });
 ```

-> **Note:** Creating a user with the same email address will only work once and fail when it already exists int in the database.
+> **Note:** Creating a user with the same email address will only work once and fail when it already exists in the database.

 ### Getting a token